jembi/covid19-immunization-tracking-package/README.md

 # Covid19 Immunization Tracking Package

-This package sets up a mapping mediator instance that handles the mapping of COVID-19 vaccinations into FHIR resources.
+This package sets up an [OpenHIM Mapping Mediator](https://jembi.github.io/openhim-mediator-mapping/) instance that handles the mapping of COVID-19 vaccinations into FHIR resources.

 To enable this package within the Instant OpenHIE, mount this project directory with your Instant OpenHIE start command.
 More details available on the [Instant OpenHIE docs site](https://openhie.github.io/instant/docs/how-to/creating-packages#how-to-execute-your-new-package)